intlify/h3/README.md

-# intlify-h3
+# @intlify/h3

-Internationalization for h3
+Internationalization utilitis for h3

 **NOTICE: This is a work in progress 👷**